arahi7860/final-project/README.md

   can always go back in time to a previous version (so long as you're committing often).
 - **Deploy early; deploy often.** Deploy your work as early as possible, even if you don't really have anything completed.
-Heroku issues **always** pop up.
+Deployment issues **always** pop up.
   Don't be caught short just before the submission deadline!
 - **Name things appropriately.
 Comment as necessary.** Do your naming conventions make sense?
 Would another developer be able to look at your app